Natural Language Based APIs

 {'player': {'action': 'stop'}}

-chain.run("i want to hear a song")["data"]
+chain.invoke("i want to hear a song")["data"]

 {'player': {'action': 'play'}}

-chain.run("can you play the lion king soundtrack")["data"]
+chain.invoke("can you play the lion king soundtrack")["data"]

-{'player': {'album': ['the lion king soundtrack']}}
+{'player': {'album': ['the lion king soundtrack'], 'action': 'play'}}

-chain.run("play songs by paul simon and led zeppelin and the doors")
+chain.invoke("play songs by paul simon and led zeppelin and the doors")

-{'data': {'player': {'artist': ['paul simon', 'led zeppelin', 'the doors']}},
+{'data': {'player': {'artist': ['paul simon', 'led zeppelin', 'the doors'],

-'raw': '<json>{"player": {"artist": ["paul simon", "led zeppelin", "the doors"]}}</json>',
+'raw': '<json>{"player": {"artist": ["paul simon", "led zeppelin", "the doors"], "action": "play"}}</json>',

 'errors': [],